-ATHENS, Greece — Suspected Greek terrorists unleashed an unprecedented two-day wave of mail bomb attacks in Athens and abroad, with one package reaching the office of German Chancellor Angela Merkel on Tuesday.
+ATHENS, Greece — Suspected Greek terrorists unleashed an unprecedented two-day wave of mail bomb attacks in Athens and abroad, with one package reaching the office of German Chancellor Angela Merkel Tuesday.

 Greek militant groups are suspected of mounting the attacks targeting embassies in Athens and international organizations and foreign leaders abroad.
 If that is confirmed, it would mark a dramatic escalation for organizations that have never before attempted to strike targets abroad.

 The campaign used small devices that only caused one injury and minimal damage.
 But it highlights the difficulty of keeping bombs out of the international delivery system — also a target of Yemen-based militants armed with more powerful and potentially deadly explosives.

 Security at all embassies in Athens has been increased and authorities suspended all international mail deliveries from Greece for 48 hours for further checks.